urakubo/Parajuli/README.md

 ## System requirements

 Matlab 2019a.
-You can accelerate the simulations with the Parallel Computing Toolbox.
+You can accelerate simulations by using the Parallel Computing Toolbox.

 ## Installation